tucunduva/ardour3-floss-tutorial/_posts/2014-04-20-how-to-contribute.md

-## Important information on posts
+## Miscellaneous Information

-This section explains a few things you should know about the structure of a post and other miscellaneous items
+This section explains a few things you should know about the structure of a post, how to add images, and other miscellaneous items

 ### Header